 FOAM offers smart contracts blockchain explained cases that enable various operations with real property.

-As a rule, oil and gas companies must go through a large number of authorities to sign and fulfill a contract.
-For example, the top-level government takes a direct part in the transportation of gasoline; transport companies carry out delivery; many workers undertake related works.
-In practice, it is very difficult to establish a smooth process with so many participants.
+As a rule, oil and gas companies must go through many authorities to sign and fulfill a contract.
+For example, the top-level government takes a direct part in gasoline transportation; transport companies carry out delivery; many workers undertake related works.
+In practice, it isn’t easy to establish a smooth process with so many participants.
 Companies often suffer losses due to inefficient methods, and the environmental conditions are getting worse due to rash measures.

 A smart contract can solve this problem by clearly distributing the roles of participants.
 Each subsequent action will take place automatically upon completion of the previous one.
 It is only a small part of what such contracts can do.
 World Economic Forum has listed 65 smart contracts explained cases that are going to contribute to world sustainability.

 Blockchain experts push for online elections at the local and state levels.
 It becomes possible thanks to digital identity, which is a combination of relevant, high-quality digital data distributed in a vast network of data warehouses.
 Blockchain smart contracts guarantee that no one except the data owner may access sensitive information.
 Also, there is no way to go wrong with a person’s identity.

 As we speak, Horizon State, the Australian company, is putting such a project into practice.

 When buying luxury goods, clients want to be sure of their unicity and authenticity.
 Smart contracts help track the entire history of a thing, starting from the manufacturing material, ending with the final sale point.
 Also, the user can read the story of the creation and find out interesting facts.